Mesezi/Flag-Quiz/README.md

 # Flag Quiz

 Flag Quiz Game is a web application built using React that allows users to test their knowledge of flags from around the world.
-Flag images are provided by Flagpedia.net using their flagcdn
+Flag images are provided by Flagpedia.net using their flagcdn.

 ## Features